Avaneesh-ketan/Face-detection/README.md

 # Face-detection
-Face Detection algorithm using mediapipe provided frameworks
+Implemented Face Detection algorithm as a part of my 100 days of technology using mediapipe provided frameworks.
+The code detects faces wihtout using Deeplearning models.